 About Atmospheric Science Technology

-Forecasts are produced by a staff of meteorologists in a state-of-the-art weather office on Kwajalein Island in the Republic of the Marshall Islands.
-The facility boasts a S-band Dual-Polarized Doppler Weather radar, full weather satellite capabilities utilizing the Man-computer Interactive Data Access System (McIDAS), upper air and surface meteorological measurement systems, lightning detection equipment, and an atoll-wide system of automated surface observing stations (mesonet).
+Meteorological support assets include a S-band Dual-Polarized Doppler Weather radar; geostationary and polar orbiting meteorological satellite direct reception ground stations; satellite data processing, analysis and displays utilizing the Man-computer Interactive Data Access System (McIDAS); upper air and surface meteorological measurement systems, lightning detection equipment, and an atoll-wide system of automated surface observing stations.

 About the Location

 Kwajalein Atoll is part of the Ralik (meaning sunset or western) chain of the Northern Marshall Islands.
 Kwajalein Atoll is approximately 2,100 miles southwest of Hawaii, or about half-way between Hawaii and Australia.
-RTS Weather is located on Kwajalein Island, the largest of the approximately 100 islands that comprise Kwajalein Atoll.
-Located in the middle of the Pacific Ocean and at just under nine degrees (or approximately 840 miles) north of the equator, Kwajalein’s climate is tropical-marine.
-Kwajalein’s weather is dominated by trade winds and the island averages about 100 inches of rain per year; most of which occurs during the “rainy” season (May-December).
-Kwajalein Atoll is on the eastern edge of the Western Pacific typhoon generation zone - an area where tropical depressions frequently form.
-While full-fledged tropical storms and typhoons are a rare occurrence at Kwajalein, they do occur; about once every 5 and 10 years, respectively.
+The on-site RTS Weather Station is located on Kwajalein Island, the largest of the approximately 100 islands that comprise Kwajalein Atoll.
+Located in the middle of the Pacific Ocean and at just under nine degrees (or approximately 540 nautical miles) north of the equator, Kwajalein’s climate is tropical-marine.
+For more climate information, see the Kwajalein Climate Summary page.